 Investigators sometimes experience difficulties in starting or continuing personnel appointments when an award is assured or a funding release is anticipated but the arrival of the award documentation is delayed.
-RSP normally processes a temporary release for no more that 30 days at a time based on continued supporting documentation of anticipated award.
+RAE normally processes a temporary release for no more that 30 days at a time based on continued supporting documentation of anticipated award.

-To request a temporary extension to an account, an investigator completes the same Temporary Authorization for Advanced OR Post-Award Account Expenditures to RSP.
+To request a temporary extension to an account, an investigator completes the same Temporary Authorization for Advanced OR Post-Award Account Expenditures to RAE.
 The request must include an anticipated effective start date of the renewal, the amount of unexpended budget to be released or a request for additional funds in excess of the unexpended budget to cover the extension period, and a guarantee statement that the PI, department, center, or college will cover all expended funds if for any reason the award renewal or additional funds is not made to the university.
 The request must be signed by the PI, department chair or center director, and college dean or division vice-president, if college/division funds are being used as the guarantee.
 The associate vice president for research will have final approval for all temporary extensions.